MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-ios-applications.md

 #### Registering the application in the MobileFirst Operations Console

 1. Open your browser of choice and navigate to the MobileFirst Operations Console using the address  <code>http://localhost:10080/mfpconsole/</code>.
 You can also open the console from **Terminal** using the CLI command <code>mfpdev server console</code>.
-2. <span style="color:red">TODO</span>
+2. <span style="color:red">TODO: add console instructions</span>

 ### Generated MobileFirst Native SDK artifacts
-Now that the Xcode project is integrated with the MobileFirst Native SDK, three artifacts were added: the <code>mfpclient.plist</code> file, the application-descriptor.xml file and the <code>mobilefirst</code> folder.
+Two MobileFirst-related artifacts are available in the Xcode project after it has been integrated with the MobileFirst Native SDK: the <code>mfpclient.plist</code> and the the application-descriptor.json file.

-<span style="color:red">TODO</span>

 #### mfpclient.plist
-The <code>mfpclient.plist</code> file, located at the root of the project, holds server configuration properties and is user-editable:
+Located at the root of the project, this file contains server configuration properties and is user-editable:

+<span style="color:red">TODO: add image of file?</span>
-- <code>protocol</code> – The communication protocol to MobileFirst Server, which is either <code>http</code> or <code>https</code>.
+- <code>protocol</code> – The communication protocol to MobileFirst Server.
+Either <code>HTTP</code> or <code>HTPS</code>.
 - <code>host</code> – The hostname of the MobileFirst Server instance.
 - <code>port</code> – The port of the MobileFirst Server instance.
 - <code>wlServerContext</code> – The context root path of the application on the MobileFirst Server instance.
-- <code>application id</code> – The application ID as defined in the <code>application-descriptor.xml</code> file.
-- <code>application version</code> – The application version.
-- <code>environment</code> – The target environment of the native application (“iOSnative”).
-- <code>wlUid</code> – This property is used by Mobile Test Workbench (deprecated feature) to identify it as a MobileFirst application.
-- <code>wlPlatformVersion</code> – The MobileFirst Studio version.
+- <code>languagePreference</code> - Sets the default language for client sdk system messages

-#### application-descriptor.xml
+#### application-descriptor.json
-The <code>application-descriptor.xml</code> file, located at the root of the project, is a metadata file that you use to define various aspects of the application, such as user identity realms and push notifications support, security settings that MobileFirst Server enforces, and more.
+Located at the root of the project, this file contains properties related to the application and is user-editable:

-#### The mobilefirst folder
-The <code>mobilefirst</code> folder, located at the root of the project contains <code>.wlapp</code> files.
-These files are the server-side entities that are deployed to the MobileFirst Server.
+<span style="color:red">TODO: add contents of file</span>

 ### Tutorials to follow next
 Now that the application is integrated with the MobileFirst Native SDK you can follow the tutorials in the [Native iOS development](../../native/ios/) category to learn more about authentication and security, server-side development, notifications, and more.